-The Mankouke property overlies a northerly-trending magnetic Siribaya structure that is interpreted to represent a regional-scale thrust fault.
+The Mankouke property overlies the northerly-trending magnetic Siribaya structure that may represent a regional-scale thrust fault.
 Some of Roscan's strongest termite and gold-in-soil anomalies lie along this structure.
 The Siribaya structure and the corridor associated with the structure host established resources and additional exciting new discoveries such as Oklo's Seko and Komet's Kabaya.
-The Mankouke targets have similar geological characteristics as other discoveries on this structural corridor.

-In November 2018, Roscan commenced a 5,900-metre air core (AC) drilling program on the Mankouke and Moussala North permits to test the full width of a series of strong gold anomalies on termite mounds and gold-in-soil gold anomalies (please refer to Roscan's news release of January 24, 2019 for further information).
-The AC drilling consisted of 77 holes (47 holes on Makouke and 30 holes on Moussal North) over five anomalies that were tested with seven lines of AC holes drilled across the targets in a general east-west direction and drilled at -50 degrees to the west and to a depth of 45 to 60 metres in a heel to toe fashion.
-Significant gold mineralization was intersected in two areas: at Mankouke on drill lines I and 7 and at Moussala North on drill line 4.
+In November 2018, Roscan commenced a 5,900-metre air core (AC) drilling program on the Mankouke and Moussala North permits to test the full width of a series of gold anomalies on termite mounds and gold-in-soil gold anomalies (please refer to Roscan's news release of January 24, 2019 for further information).
+The AC drilling consisted of 77 holes (47 holes on Makouke and 30 holes on Moussal North) over five anomalies that were tested with seven lines of AC holes drilled across the targets in a general east-west direction.